 Since we essentially have to cover two services in this article, we’re going to do summary reviews of each platform.
-I’ve done a more detailed review in my Personal Capital Review – Managing All Your Investments in One Place post.
+I’ve also done a more detailed review of Personal Capital, if you’d rather read that.

-The free version includes full use of the dashboard, and of many of the services included, which includes the 401(k) the analyzer, the investment check-up feature, and the retirement analyzer.
+The free version also includes full use of the dashboard, the 401(k) analyzer, an investment check-up feature, and the retirement analyzer.
 You will also have access to the mobile app.

-The paid version uses Personal Capital’s Wealth Management program, in which the platform will take direct investment management control of your portfolio.
+The paid version uses Personal Capital’s Wealth Management program, in which the platform will take direct control of your investment portfolio.
 Your investments will then be actively managed by Personal Capital’s investment advisors.

 Fees apply to the premium Wealth Management program, and currently look like this: